Nuclear weapons and Israel: Rift between Israel and France

-When Charles de Gaulle became French President in late 1958 he wanted to end French–Israeli nuclear cooperation, and said that he would not supply Israel with uranium unless the plant was opened to international inspectors, declared peaceful, and no plutonium was reprocessed.
+When Charles de Gaulle became French President in late 1958 he wanted to end French–Israeli nuclear cooperation and said that he would not supply Israel with uranium unless the plant was opened to international inspectors, declared peaceful, and no plutonium was reprocessed.
 Through an extended series of negotiations, Shimon Peres finally reached a compromise with Foreign Minister Maurice Couve de Murville over two years later, in which French companies would be able to continue to fulfill their contract obligations and Israel would declare the project peaceful.
 Due to this, French assistance did not end until 1966.
-However the supply of uranium fuel was stopped earlier, in 1963.
+However, the supply of uranium fuel was stopped earlier, in 1963.
 Despite this, a French uranium company based in Gabon may have sold Israel uranium in 1965.
 The US government launched an investigation but was unable to determine if such a sale had taken place.

-1963 standoff between Israel and United States
+Standoff between Israel and United States

+The United States was concerned over possible Israeli nuclear proliferation.
+US intelligence began to notice the Dimona reactor shortly after construction began, when American U-2 spy planes overflew the reactor.
+In 1960, the outgoing Eisenhower administration asked the Israeli government for an explanation for the mysterious construction near Dimona.
+Israel's response was that the site was a future textile factory, but that no inspection would be allowed.
+When Ben-Gurion visited Washington in 1960, he held a series of meetings with State Department officials, and was bluntly told that for Israel to possess nuclear weapons would affect the balance of power in the region.

-Israeli newspaper Haaretz reported in 2019 that, throughout the spring and summer of 1963, the leaders of the United States and Israel – President John F. Kennedy and Prime Ministers David Ben-Gurion and Levi Eshkol – were engaged in a high-stakes battle of wills over Israel's nuclear program.
+After John F. Kennedy took office as US President in 1961, he put continuous pressure on Israel to open the plant to American inspection.
+Israeli newspaper Haaretz reported in 2019 that, throughout the spring and summer of 1963, the leaders of the United States and Israel – President John F. Kennedy and prime ministers David Ben-Gurion and Levi Eshkol – were engaged in a high-stakes battle of wills over Israel's nuclear program.
 The tensions were invisible to the publics of both countries, and only a few senior officials, on both sides, were aware of the severity of the situation.
 According to Yuval Ne'eman, Eshkol, Ben-Gurion's successor, and his associates saw Kennedy as presenting Israel with a real ultimatum.
 According to Ne'eman, the former Israel Air Force commander Maj.
 Gen. (res.)
 Dan Tolkowsky, seriously entertained the fear that Kennedy might send U.S. airborne troops to Dimona, the home of Israel's nuclear complex.
+US pressure was such that reportedly, every high-level meeting and communication between the US and Israeli governments contained a demand for an inspection of Dimona.
+To increase pressure, Kennedy denied Ben-Gurion a meeting at the White House – when they met in May 1961, it was at the Waldorf Astoria Hotel in New York.
+The meeting itself was dominated by this issue.
+Ben-Gurion was evasive on the issue for two years, in the face of persistent US demands for an inspection.